P5vc/Documentation/About/About.md

 Priveasy is the world's first (and only) Internet Privacy Services Provider (IPSP) that is both community-driven, and 100% open source.
 Our entire codebase is available online for anyone to inspect, improve upon, criticize, or contribute-to, making us the only truly, end-to-end transparent IPSP.

-Priveasy is not an company, nor a non-profit.
-We are simply a collaborative: a growing community of dedicated developers who have come together to build something special, something from which everyone can benefit.
+Priveasy is not an company, we are simply a not for profit collaborative: a growing community of dedicated developers who have come together to build something special, something from which everyone can benefit.
 While Priveasy does have an organizational structure, it is based solely on contributions, and allows anyone to rise or fall as time goes on, based on the level of commitment they are able to sustain.

 Anyone is welcome to use Priveasy's services.
 Our goal is to guard everyone's rights to privacy and free speech at all times, no matter your place of origin, economic status, gender, race, sexual orientation, technical knowledge, etc. We are built by everyone to serve everyone.